 Weight: 300 g

-Average nutritional value Ø 100 g
+Average nutritional values Ø 100 g

-Energy value 1415 kJ / 333 kcal Fat 1 g | of which saturated fatty acids 0 g Carbohydrates 73 g | of which sugar 4 g Protein 9 g Salt 1.2 g
+Energy value 1415 kJ / 333 kcal Fat 1 g | of which saturated fatty acids 0 g Carbohydrates 73 g | of which sugars 4 g Protein 9 g Salt 1.2 g

 Practical tip